Explore the Coast at the Arcata Marsh

 The City of Arcata and the California State Coastal Conservancy encourages everyone to go outdoors to explore and experience our beautiful coast.
 Explore the coast by visiting the Arcata Marsh & Wildlife Sanctuary, a renowned location for wildlife watching, a heavily used recreational area, and a remnant of historical uses of the area.
 Make sure to stop by the Interpretive Center to pick up any needed brochures or maps, check out binoculars for wildlife viewing, and to learn more about the Marsh!

 Don't have time to attend one of our weekly Saturday tours?
 No worries!
-The Interpretive Center offers a self-guided walk around the Butcher's Slough Log Pond.
+The Interpretive Center offers brochures for a self-guided walk around the Butcher's Slough Log Pond.
 The trail consists of an easy, two-thirds-of-a-mile loop.

 The Interpretive Center houses several educational displays and hosts numerous educational events throughout the year, especially in the summer.
 Here are a few fun things children can do at the Marsh!

 This activity handbook introduces young explorers to the plants, animals, and wastewater treatment system that are all part of the Arcata Marsh & Wildlife Sanctuary.
 Pick one up at the Interpretive Center or download it for free by clicking here.
 A Spanish language version is also available by clicking here.

 Quests are scavenger hunts with interpretive clues leading you through many North Coast parks.
 The Marsh Madness Adventure Quest is designed specifically for the Arcata Marsh & Wildlife Sanctuary.
 At the end of this quest, you will need to answer a question at the Interpretive Center to earn your official Marsh Madness Adventure Quest patch.